lgtm-migrator/semantic-release-base/README.md

 ## CI/CD configuration

-Releases should be configured to trigger on change to master branch in CI/CD.
+Releases should be configured to trigger on change to default branch in CI/CD.
 Configurations must be set as environment values including:

 - `GH_TOKEN` Github token